Rukmini: Krishna's ruse

-Married life
+Married life and children

 Though Krishna married many other women, Rukmini remained his chief consort and the queen of Dvaraka.
 When she longed for a child, Krishna flew to Kailash upon his mount Garuda, and expressed his wife's desire to Shiva.
 Obliging, Shiva blessed Rukmini to be the bearer of the new incarnation of Kamadeva, whom he had previously immolated with his third eye.
 Thus was Pradyumna born.
 Many scriptures have mentioned that Rukmini and other wives of Krishna lived like sisters.